helena-intel/openvino/docs/IE_DG/Extensibility_DG/VPU_Kernel.md

 Note the `get_local_size` and `get_local_id` usage inside the kernel.
 21x speedup is expected for a kernel on enet-curbs setup because it was completely limited by memory usage.

-An alternative method of using DMA is to use work item copy extension.
+An alternative method to using DMA is to use work item copy extension.
 Those functions are executed inside a kernel and requires work groups equal to single work item.

 Here is the list of supported work item functions:
 ```cpp